ddaawwiidd/nightNoise/README.md

-#Night Noise
+# Night Noise

-Basic white noise app that helps to fall asleep or get focus during day.
+<em>Basic white noise app that helps to fall asleep or get focus during day.

 User has a choice of 4 different elements to can create his own desired ambience.